 Terrain: The site is flat, almost free of vegetation and is physically ideal for a project of this type.

-Enron has executed an initial agreement [binding?] to purchase 2 GE 7EA turbines for the project.
-The turbine delivery dates will allow Enron to have commercial operations for 72.5 MW by the fourth quarter of 2001 and additional 72.5 MW by the fourth quarter of 2002.
-The plant will be to allow future conversion of the facility to a combined cycle plant.
+Enron has executed an initial agreement giving Enron the option to purchase 2 GE 7EA turbines for the project.
+The turbine delivery dates will allow Enron to have commercial operations for 73.5 MW by the fourth quarter of 2001 and additional 73.5 MW by the fourth quarter of 2002.
+The plant will be configured to allow future conversion of the facility to a combined cycle plant.

 Electrical studies indicate that the existing transmission infrastructure will be capable of transmitting the 147 MW at an acceptable level of losses.
 Enron has formally requested access to the distribution and transmission systems.
-No major reinforcement for the connection to the base grid will be necessary, and Enron is performing electrical studies that will determine the reinforcements needed for the connection to the distribution system.
+No major reinforcement for the connection to the Base Grid will be necessary, and Enron is performing electrical studies that will determine the reinforcements needed for the connection to the distribution system.

 The plant will be built in two phases of 73.5 MW each.
 The first phase will take approximately 12 months to build and is expected to begin commercial operations by the end of 2001.
 The second phase will take approximately six months for construction and is expected to begin commercial operations one year following the first phase.